-Prince Harry And Meghan Markle’s Engagement: Reason Behind Delay In Making Official Announcement
+Prince Harry And Meghan Markle’s Rumored Engagement: Reason Behind Delay In Making Official Announcement

 Soon after the couple’s romantic trip to South Africa, reports surfaced that Prince Harry had proposed to Meghan Markle, and the two would officially confirm their engagement after the American actress completes filming Suits Season 7, which is reportedly her last season.
 She wrapped up filming on November 17 and moved out of her Toronto house, and earlier this week, she landed in London to be with Prince Harry, according to reports.

 Meghan Markle was reportedly seen shopping in London this week.
-And, because of her arrival in London, a bookmaker has suspended betting on whether Prince Harry and Meghan Markle’s royal wedding would take place in 2018.
+And because of her arrival in London, a bookmaker has suspended betting on whether Prince Harry and Meghan Markle’s royal wedding would take place in 2018.

 Jessica Bridge of Ladbrokes says that it looks like an engagement announcement is to be “confirmed imminently,” according to Page Six.
 Moreover, London Evening Standard reported that BBC has already been primed for a major royal announcement.
 But despite all the source-based reports circulating, there is still no official announcement to confirm Meghan Markle and Prince Harry’s engagement.

 Meghan Markle and Prince Harry are delaying the release of their engagement news because they want to sort out their living arrangement first, according to the Mirror.
-The report quotes a source as telling the Daily Source that Meghan Markle, who is currently staying at Nottingham Cottage, Kensington Palace, and Prince Harry are hoping to purchase a country retreat in the Cotswolds.
+The report quotes a source as telling the Daily Source that Prince Harry and Meghan Markle, who is currently staying at Nottingham Cottage, Kensington Palace, are hoping to purchase a country retreat in the Cotswolds.

 They are trying to sort a few things out first.
 They are house hunting for a retreat and other things, but it will be up to them to decide.”

-And, the Mirror is also reporting that the royal couple is set to make the big announcement next week, probably on Tuesday.
+The Mirror is also reporting that the royal couple is set to make the big announcement next week, probably on Tuesday.
 Meghan Markle and Prince Harry have reportedly held a series of meetings with senior royal courtiers to finalize the engagement plans.

 [Featured Image by Chris Jackson/Getty Images]